Overview frequency principle/spectral bias in deep learning: F-Principle for DNN-based methods for solving PDEs

 \begin{thm} When $m\rightarrow \infty$, the numerical method \eqref{VarEqM} is solving the problem

-where $\delta(x)$ represents the Dirac delta function. \end{thm} This theorem shows that if we consider an over-parameterized FEM, it solves the green function of the PDE.
-In Poisson's problem, the 2D Green function has singularity, thus, leading to singular solution.
-However, for DNN, due to the F-Principle of low-frequency preference, the solution is always relative smooth.
+where $\delta(x)$ represents the Dirac delta function. \end{thm} This theorem shows that if we consider an over-parameterized FEM, it solves the Green's function of the PDE.
+In Poisson's problem, the 2-d Green's function has singularity, thus, leading to singular solution.
+However, for DNN, due to the F-Principle of low-frequency preference, the solution is always relatively smooth.
 Although there exists equivalence between DNN-based algorithm and conventional methods for solving PDEs in the sense of approximation, it is important to take the implicit bias when analyzing the learning results of DNNs.